RikkaApps/Shizuku-API/README.md

 For multi-process applications, you need to call `ShizukuProvider.enableMultiProcessSupport()` in every process which needs to use Shizuku API.

 Starting from v12.1.0, Sui is initialized automatically in `ShizukuProvider`.
 You can opt-out this behavior by calling `ShizukuProvider#disableAutomaticSuiInitialization()` before `ShizukuProvider#onCreate()` is called.
-Note, request the bidner for Sui only requires two times of binder IPC, this is significantly cheaper than initialize Shizuku which uses content provider.
+Note, request the binder for Sui only requires two times of binder IPC, this is significantly cheaper than initialize Shizuku which uses content provider.
 Unless there are special reasons, apps that support Shizuku should also support Sui, otherwise it will cause user confusion.

 ### Request permission